 Cultures of Resilience Ideas Book

-This book is the first outcome of Cultures of Resilience (CoR), a two year University of the Arts London (UAL) project.
+This book is the first outcome of Cultures of Resilience (CoR), a three year University of the Arts London (UAL) project.
 The project's goal is to build a ‘multiple vision’ on the role of culture in creating resilient systems, creating this vision with a set of narratives, values, ideas and projects.

-The Cultures of Resilience (CoR) project gathered together staff and students from across the University and wss coordinated by Ezio Manzini who held the role of UAL Chair of Design for Social Innovation (2013-2016) and President of DESIS Network, and Jeremy Till, Head of Central Saint Martins.
+The Cultures of Resilience (CoR) project gathered together staff and students from across the University and wss coordinated by Ezio Manzini who held the role of UAL Chair of Design for Social Innovation (2013-2016 Project) and President of DESIS Network, and Jeremy Till, Head of Central Saint Martins.